 To function securely, each has to feel they are the top priority.
 Top of the food chain.
 And together, they operate like a team to manage all thirds.
 A “third” is anything other than the two of them.
 Any other person, object, or activity is a third.

-Insecurely functioning couples will not establish this.
+Insecurely functioning couples will not operate this way.
 It will be a blur.
 It may seem like the kids come first.
 Or someone’s career.
 Or their parents.
 Or their iPhone.

-It would be good to turn that towards its positive direction.
+It would be good to turn that importance around in the positive direction.
 Nobody can make you feel happier than your most significant other.

-2. Collaboration — “All Decisions Are Good for Both”
+Factor 2.
+Collaboration: “All Decisions Good for Both”